MADCAZ/ngx-bootstrap-th/demo/src/app/components/+typeahead/docs/usage.md

 // RECOMMENDED
-import { TypeaheadModule } from 'ngx-bootstrap/typeahead';
+import { TypeaheadModule } from 'ngx-bootstrap-th/typeahead';
 // or
-import { TypeaheadModule } from 'ngx-bootstrap';
+import { TypeaheadModule } from 'ngx-bootstrap-th';

 @NgModule({
   imports: [TypeaheadModule.forRoot(),...]